PowerShell/PSScriptAnalyzer/RuleDocumentation/AvoidInvokingEmptyMembers.md

 ##Description

 Invoking non-constant members would cause potential bugs.
-Please double check the syntax to make sure members invoked are non-constant.
+Please double check the syntax to make sure that invoked members are constants.

 ##How to Fix